 It’s critical for employers to monitor workplace mental health.
 Even in the most well-established and respected area, there’s a risk that trauma and violence can occur.
 When it does, it requires careful attention and treatment.

 Individuals struggling with this type of scenario should seek mental health rehab.
-Solutions are available that can help you get back to your life again.
+Solutions are available that can help you get back your life again.

 Contact FHE Health for Immediate Help